Aleph-Alpha/pharia-engine/OPERATING.md

 ## Observability

-PhariaKernel can be configured to use an OpenTelemetry Collector endpoint by setting the `OTEL_ENDPOINT` environment variable.
+PhariaEngine can be configured to use an OpenTelemetry Collector endpoint by setting the `OTEL_ENDPOINT` environment variable.

 ```sh
 OTEL_ENDPOINT=http://127.0.0.1:4317